-Manly Village Public School is committed to explicitly teaching and modelling positive behaviour and to supporting all students to be engaged with their learning.
+Beverly Hills North Primary School is committed to explicitly teaching, modelling positive behaviour and expectations, to support all gain a sense of belonging and to be engaged with their learning.

 Our goal is to inspire every child to participate positively in the school community and beyond.
 We focus on promoting excellence, opportunity and success for every student, every day.
 We value and strive to develop safe, respectful learners in a caring learning community.